miterst/polimise2project/README.md

-# Software Engineering 2 project
-This is repository for the Software Engineering 2 project at Politecnico di Milano.
+# Software Engineering 2 ProjectThis is repository for the Software Engineering 2 project at Politecnico di Milano.## Students:Mite Ristovski Dushica Stojkoska

-## Students
-Mite Ristovski
-Dushica Stojkoska